HowardZJU/Rebuttal/README.md

 **A3.** Limitation.
 But our contribution and primary aim is xxx.

-[1] An Optimal Transport Approach to Causal Inference, Torous et al [2] Optimal transport weights for causal inference, Dunipace [3] Deep treatment-adaptive network for causal inference, Li et al
+[1] Dunipace, Eric A. Optimal Transport Methods for Causal Inference, Multisample Testing, and Model Interpretation.
+Diss.
+Harvard University, 2021.

+[2] Dunipace, Eric.
+"Optimal transport weights for causal inference." arXiv preprint arXiv:2109.01991 (2021).

+[3] Torous, William, Florian Gunsilius, and Philippe Rigollet.
+"An Optimal Transport Approach to Causal Inference." arXiv preprint arXiv:2108.05858 (2021).

+[4] Li, Qian, et al. "Deep treatment-adaptive network for causal inference."
+The VLDB Journal (2022): 1-16.

 ## Reviewer #2